celinelatulipe/ThinkLikeComputer/_sources/Labs/Week5Lab.rst

 In this level you will create a turtle function that will draw a random line in the window when a key is pressed.

 #.
 The starter code below imports modules and creates a window and a turtle.
 #.
-Create two global variables to store random x and y coordinates, assign both the value 0 for now.
-#.
 Create a function called ``goto_random()``.
-Inside this function, assign the two global variables random values that range from -200 to 200 (these are left/bottom and right/top window edges).
+Inside this function, create two variables to store random x and y coordinates.
+Assign these variables random values that range from -200 to 200 (these are left/bottom and right/top window edges).
 Use the randrange() function to get random numbers.
-Note that you will need to use the global keyword (followed by the names of the two variables) inside this function so that you can actually assign the variables values.
 #.
 Add a goto() statement that will send the turtle kyra to a random spot in the window, using the variables from the previous step.
 #.
 Create another function called ``reset()``.
 This function should return the turtle to the center of the window and clear all the pen lines that the turtle has drawn.
 #.
+At the bottom of the program, call the reset function.
+This ensures the turtle window pops up, since a turtle command is called.
-At the bottom of the program, register the two functions so that they respond to the correct user key presses.
+#.
+Under the reset function call, register the two functions so that they respond to the correct user key presses.
 The reset() function should be called when the r key is pressed and the goto_random() function should be called when the f key is pressed.
 #.
-Call the reset() function near the bottom of the program.
-This ensures that the turtle window shows up, because a turtle command is acutally called.
-#.
 Finally, add the wn.listen() command at the end.
 This must be the last line.
 #.
 Test to make sure this works.
-Click in the window, then hit the 'g' key a few times to make sure the turtle moves around.
-Then hit the 'h' key to ensure the turtle returns to the center and all the lines disappear.
+Click in the window, then hit the 'f' key a few times to make sure the turtle moves around.
+Then hit the 'r' key to ensure the turtle returns to the center and all the lines disappear.

 .. tip::